 Month 12, Day 17, Thursday 11:30 a.m.

-When they were released from the shelter, Sebastien ignored the stares of the other students who were wondering what had happened to her and Westbay to become so dirty and disheveled during a rogue magic alarm.
-She took a thorough shower, retrieved her student token and secret library pass, then returned to the Citadel in time to catch the last bit of Sympathetic Science, which was useless since Professor Pecanty was as distracted as the rest of the students.
+Sebastien headed straight for the washrooms.
+She ignored the stares of the other students, who were openly wondering what had happened to her and Westbay to become so dirty and disheveled during a rogue magic alarm.
+She took a thorough shower, retrieved her student token and secret library pass, then returned to the Citadel in time to catch the last bit of Sympathetic Science, which was useless since Professor Pecanty was as distracted as the students.

 Westbay was uncharacteristically silent through the rest of the day, though he kept sending Sebastien searching looks.